 Instructions

 - Add rice to the cooking pot.
-Measure and add white rice and black rice (or black rice blend) to the cooking pot.
+Measure and add white rice and black rice to the cooking pot.

 - Rinse with water.
 Add cold water until it's completely submerged with 2-3 inches of liquid.
 Rinse and wash the rice, making sure to rub and swirl the rice well.
 The water will be cloudy.
 Drain (carefully) and repeat until the water runs clear, about 5-6 times.

 - Soak.
-Place the pot in the rice cooker (do not turn on) and let it soak for 30 minutes.
+Place the pot in the rice cooker (do not turn on) and let the rice soak in the water for 30 minutes.
+If you don't have time, even 10 minutes of soaking will be better than not soaking at all.

 - Cook.
-Press the "white rice" or "quick start" function for Light Purple Rice.
-Press "multi-grain" or "brown rice" function for the Dark Multi-Grain Purple Rice.
+For Light Purple rice, press the "white rice" or "quick start" function.
+For Dark Multi-grain Purple rice, press "multi-grain" or "brown rice" function.

 - Serve.
-When the rice has finished cooking, open the rice cooker and mix with a rice paddle.
+Open the rice cooker and mix with a rice paddle.
 Enjoy!

 Notes

 - Soak.
 Give the rice enough time to soak in the water at room temperature.
-Doing so will make the rice pleasantly chewy and al dente.
 I recommend 30 minutes.
 But even 10 minutes is good (when you’re in a pinch) and the rice can soak up to 2 hours or even overnight when there’s a lot of brown rice added.

 - Rinse.
 Make sure to rinse the rice!
 Doing so removes the excess starch and improves the texture.